dantenetwork/protocol-stack-for-ink/README.md

 * Advanced security mechanisms.

 ## Testing
+Details can be found [here](./test/README.md).

 ## Usage
 ### For developers
-For development, there's no need for users to concern about the details of underlying mechanisms.
+For developers, there's no need for them to concern about the details of underlying mechanisms.
 Just follow the [tutorial of ink!
 SDK](https://github.com/dantenetwork/ink-sdk/tree/feature-sqos) to build your own cross-chain smart contracts.

 ### For test-router operators
+For node operators, try the [tutorial of launching test router](https://github.com/dantenetwork/ink-test-router) for details.